KumarPrashantCeptes/training_projectdemo/README.md

 # training_projectdemo

-this is the first demo project
+this is the first demo project.

+i have changed something in my code.